There Is A Brand New Way To Wear Your Silk Scarf Right Now, According To Instagram

 Updated on

-The last time silk scarves were trending was all the way back in the 40s and 50s, where head scarves were the epitome of old-school Hollywood glamour, loved by icons such as Marilyn Monroe and Audrey Hepburn.
-In the words of Hepburn herself, she famously said 'when I wear a silk scarf I never feel so definitely like a woman, a beautiful woman.'
+The last time silk scarves were trending was all the way back in the '40s and '50s, where head scarves were the epitome of old-school Hollywood glamour, loved by icons such as Marilyn Monroe and Audrey Hepburn, who famously said, 'when I wear a silk scarf I never feel so definitely like a woman, a beautiful woman.'
 We couldn't agree more.

-Your next question might be 'how on earth do I style a silk scarf'.
-Luckily, there are a plethora of ways, and we've taken notes from the A-list to give you a step-by-step guide on the best way to wear the trending accessory.
+Your next question might be 'how on earth do I style a silk scarf?'
+Luckily, there are a plethora of ways, including around the waist or hips, and we've taken notes from the A-list and influencers to give you a step-by-step guide on the best way to wear the trending accessory.

 How to style a silk scarf